About Check Into Cash

 Check Into Cash Payday Loans

 In order to apply for a Check Into Cash payday loan, you can initially complete a 5-minute online application for amounts ranging between $50 and $1,000, although you’ll need to visit one of the company’s 1,000 physical location for cash advances or title loans.
+For first-time customers, the loan amount is up to $750 or state maximum.

 In either instance, there are no application fees for payday loans, and your credit will not be pulled.
 However, you will need to have an active checking account that’s been open for at least 90 days, be at least 21 years of age, be a US citizen, have a current home/cell and work phone number, as well as a valid email address.